ThisisMS11/django-postgresql-Basics/setup.md

 > sometimes your code editor may not be able to connect your django files to your system file so it is always a good practice to select interpreter by pressing F1 and selecting corresponding interpreter.

 ## Setup PostgreSQL Database Adapter
+It provides an interface for connecting to PostgreSQL databases, executing SQL queries, and managing data.
+It provides a level of abstraction that converts your python code in sql commands so that you yourself don't have to do that on your own .
 ```
 pip install psycopg2
 ```